Azure/Azure-DataFactory/community templates/README.md

   You're very welcomed to provide your templates to [Azure-DataFactory](https://github.com/Azure/Azure-DataFactory)！

 Put your templates in the "community templates" folder and create a pull request.
-We will review your templates, once they are verified to be correct, we will deploy them to the Azure Data Factory.
+We will review your templates.
+Once they are verified to be correct, we will deploy them to the Azure Data Factory template gallery.